rmarcarelli/thesis/README.md

 # Lepton Flavor Violation and New Physics Searches

-This repository contains the computational framework and analysis code for my PhD thesis on aspects of lepton flavor violation in particle physics.
+This repository contains the computational framework, analysis code, and complete LaTeX document for my PhD thesis on aspects of lepton flavor violation in particle physics.

 ## Overview